Guggenheim Presents New Works in Film and Sound by Artists based in South Asia

 Download a PDF of this news release.

 (NEW YORK, NY – February 24, 2012) –– The Deutsche Bank Series at the Guggenheim: Being Singular Plural, the first exhibition of the Solomon R. Guggenheim Museum to focus exclusively on artistic production in South Asia, presents new film, video, and sound-based works by seven of the most innovative and visionary contemporary artists, filmmakers, and media practitioners living and working in India today.
-This exhibition marks the first time that these artists will be showing work in a North American museum and is assembled as part of the Guggenheim’s global Asian Art Program.
+This exhibition marks the first time that these artists will be showing work in a North American museum and is assembled as part of the Guggenheim’s global Asian Art Initiative.
 Being Singular Plural is organized by Sandhini Poddar, Associate Curator, Asian Art, at the Solomon R. Guggenheim Museum, and will be on view March 2 through June 6, 2012.

 This exhibition is made possible by Deutsche Bank.